w3c/wai-curricula/intro.md

 ##### Suggested homework

-Ask students to write some lines about the Convention on the Rights of Persons with Disabilities, summerizing the conception that it offers about people with disabilities and concentrating on their right to access to information found in article 9.
+Ask students to write some lines about the Convention on the Rights of Persons with Disabilities, summarizing the conception that it offers about people with disabilities and concentrating on their right to access to information found in article 9.

 ##### Suggested teaching materials